selkamand/sigsim/README.md

 ## Philosophy

-Simulating datasets from mutational signature collections is essential for benchmarking the performance of mutational signature analysis tools, particularly identifying failure modes.
+Simulating mutational catalogues is crucial for evaluating the performance of signature analysis tools.
+To assess how reliably signatures can be detected, we use simulated catalogues with known compositions.

-For example, In cancer contexts we’re often interested in a single base substitution known as ‘Signature 3’.
-This is because the signature seems to correlate with an underlying biological phenomena that relates a patient’s likelihood of responding to certain therapies.

-For important signatures like this, its important to understand how well we can actually identify the signature, and what other signatures may cause false positives / false negatives.
-These questions can be addressed using simulation experiments.

-**sigsim** simplifies creation of simulated datasets, where by ‘dataset’ we mean per-sample catalogues describing a tally of ‘mutations’ matching each ‘channel’ in a signature.

-To generate these datasets we first paramaterise a multinomial distribution based on a single mutational signature OR some combination of multiple mutational signatures.
-We then randomly sample this multimonium distribution ‘n’ times (where n = number of mutations we want to simulate for a sample).
+To generate simulated datasets, we first parameterise a multinomial distribution based on a single mutational signature OR some combination of multiple mutational signatures.
+We then randomly sample this multimonial distribution ‘n’ times (where n = number of mutations we want to simulate for a sample).
+It is the randomness of the sampling which adds noise to profiles.

+When simulating a catalogue generated from multiple mutational signatures, sigsim offers two different approaches, mixture distribution (generally recommended) and stratified sampling.

+For example, to simulate catalogue of 400 mutations where 30% are from signature 1 and 70% are from signature 2:

+**Mixture distribution sampling (**`sig_simulate_mixed`**):**

+- Creates a new signature representing a 30%-70% mix of signature 1 and signature 2.
+Samples 400 mutations from this new ‘mixed’ signature.

+- On average, 30% of the 400 mutations will be drawn from signature 1, and 30% from signature 2.
+However there will be some random sampling-induced variation around these contributions.

+- Under this approach, we do NOT know exactly how many mutations are from each signature.
+There is some randomness around the % contributions because we have not stratified the sampling.

+**Stratified Sampling (**`sig_simulate_stratified`**):**

+- Independently sample 120 mutations ($30\% \times 400$) from signature
+  1 and 280 ($70\% \times 400$) from signature 2, then combine them
+  together.

+- Gives us exact knowledge over the balance of signatures in the final sample (explicitly enforced to be 120 & 280).

+- However, imagine we simulate a catalogue with total of 10 mutations, 96% from signature 1 and 4% from signature 2, the result would **never** include any mutations from signature 2!
+The mixture distribution sampling avoids this this problem.
+If you simulate enough catalogues from a mixed signature, both signatures will end up represented.

-When you simulate catalogues by random sampling a multinomial model in this way, the randomness of the sampling adds noise.
-For some experiments, you may want to include catalogues that represent perfect (‘noiseless’) combinations of two signatures.
+For some experiments, you may want to create perfect (‘noiseless’) combinations of two signatures, which sigsim also enables.

-You can create these ‘perfect’ datasets using the `noise = FALSE` argument of `sig_simulate_catalogue()`

-## Installation

 You can install the development version of sigsim from [GitHub](https://github.com/) with: